-Putin set for fourth term as president
+Putin sworn in for fourth term as president

-Putin set to be inaugurated for fourth term as president of Russia
+Putin is inaugurated for fourth term as Russian president

-Vladimir Putin is due to be sworn in for a fourth term as president of Russia on Monday after winning the last election in March.
+Vladimir Putin has been sworn in for a fourth term as Russian president and pledged to harness the country's talents to "achieve breakthroughs".

+Some 5,000 guests attended the lavish ceremony in an ornate Kremlin hall.

-He has been in power for 18 years, whether as president or prime minister, and opponents have likened his tenure to the reign of a tsar, or emperor.
+He has been in power for 18 years, as president and prime minister, and opponents have likened his tenure to the reign of a tsar, or emperor.

+Russian TV showed Mr Putin, 65, leaving his Kremlin office and walking to the ceremony, down long corridors.

+He then took a short ride in a new, Russian-made limousine, called Cortege, in the Kremlin compound.
+Previously he and his entourage have used foreign luxury cars.

+"We need breakthroughs in all areas of life.
+I'm deeply convinced that such a leap forward can only be secured with a free society that accepts all that is new and advanced."

+He said that in the past Russia had risen again from setbacks, "like a phoenix".

-Riot police confronted protesters against his rule in Moscow and other Russian cities on Saturday.
+On Saturday riot police confronted protesters against his rule in Moscow and other Russian cities.

-There have been fears of new unrest on Monday as he takes office.

-The inauguration at the Kremlin in Moscow is likely to be lower-key than in 2012, AFP news agency reports.
+More than 1,000 arrests are said to have been made in 19 cities.

+The biggest complaint among Russians surveyed by the Levada Centre, a major sociological research body, was that Mr Putin had failed to reduce the wealth gap (the top complaint for 45% of respondents).

 Why were there protests?